 Genetic tests can help show if members of certain families have inherited a high risk of colorectal cancer due to inherited cancer syndromes such as Lynch syndrome (also known as hereditary non-polyposis colorectal cancer, or HNPCC) or familial adenomatous polyposis (FAP).

-In families known to have one of these inherited syndromes, family members who decide not to get tested are still usually advised to start being screened for colorectal cancer at an early age, and to get screened more often.
+In families known to have one of these inherited syndromes, family members who decide not to get tested are still usually advised to start routine screening for colorectal cancer at an early age, and to get screened more often.
 Family members who are tested and are found not to have the mutated gene may be able to be screened at the same age and frequency as people at average risk.

 Lynch syndrome can greatly increase a person’s risk for colorectal cancer.
-The lifetime risk of colorectal cancer in people with this condition can range from about 10% to about 80%, depending on which mutated gene is causing the syndrome.
+The lifetime risk of colorectal cancer in people with this condition can range from about 10% to about 80%, depending on which gene mutation is causing the syndrome.

 People with Lynch syndrome are also at increased risk for some other cancers, such as cancers of the uterus (endometrium), ovaries, stomach, small bowel, pancreas, kidneys, brain, ureters (tubes that carry urine from the kidneys to the bladder), and bile duct.